Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: To [enable only connections via SSL to Redis Cache](https://docs.microsoft.com/en-us/security/benchmark/azure/baselines/azure-cache-for-redis-security-baseline?toc=/azure/azure-cache-for-redis/TOC.json#44-encrypt-all-sensitive-information-in-transit), in the [Microsoft.Cache/Redis resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.cache/redis?tabs=json#rediscreateproperties-object), update the value of the *enableNonSslPort* property from `true` to `false` or remove the property from the template as the default value is `false`.

+## Remote debugging should be turned off for API Apps
+Remote debugging requires inbound ports to be opened on an api app.
+These ports become easy targets for compromise from various internet based attacks.
+If you no longer need to use remote debugging, it should be turned off.

+**Recommendation**: To disable remote debugging, in the [Microsoft.Web/sites/config resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/config-web?tabs=json#SiteConfig), remove the *remoteDebuggingEnabled* property or update its value to `false`.

 ## Remote debugging should be turned off for Function Apps
 Remote debugging requires inbound ports to be opened on a function app.
 These ports become easy targets for compromise from various internet based attacks.
 If you no longer need to use remote debugging, it should be turned off.